Taking the final steps to becoming a homeowner? About to put money into your own property rather than someone else’s?

 It’s important to bear in mind that ‘standard tariff’ can often be an expensive option.
 So, do as much research as possible to ensure you’re paying a fair price!

-Setting up gas and electricity in a new home
+How to set up gas and electricity for the first time in a new home

 Locate your energy meters

-Gas and electricity meters can be found in a variety of places, from in the kitchen to outside the home.
-Ideally, ask the seller or estate agent (or developer if the property is a new build) where these are before you move in.
+Gas and electricity meters can be found in a variety of places, from the kitchen to outside the home.
+Again, the estate agent or previous owners could point these out to you, but if not, the kitchen or hallway can be good places to start.
+The meter will either be a prepayment or standard meter.

 Check that you have a trip switch